LightBurdenOfficial/SperoCoin/doc/rpc/rst/sendmany.rst

 ::

     {
-      "address":amount   (numeric or string) The SperoCoin address is the key, the numeric amount (can be string) in ONION is the value
+      "address":amount   (numeric or string) The SperoCoin address is the key, the numeric amount (can be string) in SPERO is the value
       ,...
     }